AlfredUg/hivseqdb-docker/README.md

 ## Introduction

 Portable resource for management and analysis of NGS-based HIV Drug Resistance Data.
+Secure management of uploaded NGS data, matched with sample data.
+HIVseqDB provides a searchable database protected through user authentication.
+NGS-based HIVDR data is asynchronously analysed using state of the art tools.
+Results are given off in user friendly pages and exportable in various formats.
+HIVseqDB can be deployed on different computing environments.
+It is distributed with guidelines for setting it up for on-prem and cloud-based compute solutions.

 ## Quick installation